albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^

 Reset the main window layout back to default.
 This involves visibility, position and state of all dock windows as well as the :ref:`ui-toolbars` and the :doc:`STATUSBAR`.

 Tabs are not affected by this.
+Use :ref:`reset-tabs-menu` below to reset all tabs.

 This function can be helpful if a dock window gets lost on multi monitor setups or other issues.